UPstartDeveloper/explorer_buddy/README.md

 ## Built With
 - Django - web framework for the backend
 - Bootstrap 4 - styling the front end
-- SQLite 3 - schema for the database
+- SQLite 3 - schema for the database (development)
+- PostgreSql - production database schema
 - Django REST Framework - framework building the API (found in the [explorer_buddy.explorer.api package](/explorer_buddy/explorer/api/)).

 ## Authors